glutanimate/frozen-fields/README.md

 3. If you would like to keep your settings thus far: Find the `meta.json` file contained within and copy it to a safe location.
 4. Proceed to delete  the `frozen_fields` folder
 3. Download and extract the latest Anki 2.1 add-on release from the [releases tab](https://github.com/Glutanimate/frozen-fields/releases)
-4. Move the new `frozen_fields` folder into the add-ons directory
+4. Rename the extracted folder to `frozen_fields` and move it into the add-ons directory
 5. Optional: Place the `meta.json` file back in the directory if you created a copy beforehand.
-5. Restart Anki
+6. Restart Anki

 ### Documentation